partha-20/DAALab2026/DAA-lab-01/README.md

 Program 6.
 Element Uniqueness
 Output:
 Duplicates found.
-Conclusion for sufficiently large $n$:
+Conclusion for sufficiently large n:
 Sorting the array takes O(nlog n) time and a subsequent linear scan takes O(n) time.
 For sufficiently large values of n, this O(nlog n) approach is far more efficient than the naive O(n^2) method of comparing every pair of numbers.